Thanks to morons like Barney Frank and Chris Dodd -- from CNN/Money:

 Anthony provides the original video from Al Gore and narrated by the Science Guy Bill Nye and then proceeds to duplicate the experiment down to the exact components and then to dismantle it piece by piece.

 He also shows the image of the two thermometers (one in a standard atmosphere and one in a CO2 enhanced atmosphere) showing a few degrees difference.
 He then shows the two images as run through the Photoshop difference tool which highlights the difference between two images -- the only difference here is where the temperature difference was changed.
 All other aspects of the two thermometers are identical -- lighting, reflection on the glass, differences between the two scales and position in the photo frame.
 Impossible.

 Fun stuff -- of course, the explanation from Gore and Nye are forthcoming.

 Be sure to read the almost 300 comments.

 Had a Chamber of Commerce meeting to attend tonight.

-57 50 States of the Union, Washington is the only State to have closed its tourism bureau — a loss of about 50 jobs and a tremendous blow to those businesses that depend on people coming to visit and for those businesses seeking to attract other businesses to our natural beauty (film and video).
+Of the 57 50 States of the Union, Washington is the only State to have closed its tourism bureau -- a loss of about 50 jobs and a tremendous blow to those businesses that depend on people coming to visit and for those businesses seeking to attract other businesses to our natural beauty (film and video).